reeddunkle/Dice_Rolls/readme.md

 ```
 python roll_dice.py 6 -w 6 -p 2 -db
+Die 1: 3
+With 6 being rolled every 1 out of 2 rolls, the numbers to choose from are
+[1, 2, 3, 4, 5, 6, 6, 6, 6, 6]
 ```

 Create a set of Dice objects in your code
 ----

-Let's say that you're playing D&D, and you need five 20-sided dice.
+Let's say you're playing D&D, and you need five 20-sided dice.

 - Navigate to the directory (`cd Dice_Rolls`)
 - From the root directory, start a python repl by simply typing `python` into the command line.